erezsh/Preql/docs/getting-started.md

         ...
 ```

-## Run in Jupyter Notebook
+## Run in a Jupyter Notebook

-1. Install the Preql kernel into the jupyter:
+1. Install the Preql kernel into jupyter:

 ```sh
     preql --install-jupyter